In comparison with smartphone versions, the Windows version allows for concurrent texts, fast hovering, and parallel lists for words and characters.

 With universities and institutions quickly moving to AI, DDB Access remains helpful to audit AI results and thwart AI hallucinations, as well as for any scholars wanting to challenge AI interpretations.

-As a vintage application maintained by a vintage developer, both this site and the store version may vanish at any time.
-Providing an up-to-date reinstallable version remains an essential objective.
+However, as a vintage application maintained by a vintage developer, both this site and the store version may vanish at any time.
+Providing a stable, up-to-date reinstallable version remains an essential objective.

-Frequent users should prefer the reinstallable version and keep a copy of the installation file.
+Frequent users should prefer the reinstallable version below and keep a copy of the installation file.

 - Dictionaries updated.